sidj9900/recipe-search-app/README.md

 **Recipe Search and Display Application:**
 This repository contains the source code for a Recipe Search and Display Application, a web tool that allows users to search for recipes based on ingredients or keywords and displays the results fetched from a public recipe API.
-The application is built using HTML, CSS, and JavaScript, and it integrates with a public recipe API (such as Spoonacular, Edamam, or TheMealDB) to fetch recipe data.
+The application is built using HTML, CSS, and JavaScript, and it integrates with a public recipe API (Edamam) to fetch recipe data.

 **Features:**
 **Search Functionality**: Users can enter ingredients or keywords to search for recipes.